Rufus For Real

 How do I know when the chicken is done?

-The chicken is done when it reaches an internal temperature of 165°F in the thickest part.
-An oven-safe or instant-read thermometer is the easiest way to check.
+The chicken is done when the thickest part of the breast or thigh reaches 165°F. An instant-read thermometer is the easiest and most reliable way to check.

 Can I use chicken pieces instead of a whole chicken?